 Do I need any preventative medication for my pet?

-Whilst there is no preventative treatment for flying insects in the UK, this is not the case if you are going abroad.
-Try to avoid walking your pets in areas with stinging nettles to avoid a contact reaction for your pet or apply pet boots to protect your pet’s feet.
-If you know you are travelling to a high risk tick area then you should speak to your vet about an appropriate parasite treatment to cover your pet.
-These treatments can come in different forms ranging from spot-on liquid to tablets.
+Whilst there is no preventative treatment for flying insects, try to avoid walking your pets in areas with stinging nettles to avoid a contact reaction for your pet or apply pet boots to protect your pet’s feet.